ethersync/ethersync/README.md

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This project is [REUSE](https://reuse.software) compliant, see the headers of each file for licensing information.